 - What is the targeted (T)ime-bound deadline?

 After answering these questions, you’ll have more clarity in your goals, and they will be easier to track.
-The SMART goal setting strategy also helps tie goals to the organization’s mission and purpose.
+The SMART goals strategy also helps tie goals to the organization’s mission and purpose.

 Work Toward Goals that are Challenging, Yet Attainable